JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 The empirical evidence deriving from quantum theory research has shown that at molecular, atomic, and sub-atomic levels, prior to observation, objects are composed of something indeterminate that is neither wave nor particle, is neither here nor there but is distributed 'who knows where' as a probability distribution that will materialize instantaneously at the behest of an observer.
 And it does so either as a wave or particle, or a conglomeration of particles depending upon the methodology of the observer.

-In their indeterminate format of "neither wave nor particle," such objects may be distributed in, even throughout, the world of space-time, or  alternatively, in a dimension beyond space-time that some refer to as "non-local."
+In their indeterminate format of “neither wave nor particle,” such objects may be distributed in, even throughout, the world of space-time, or  alternatively, in a dimension beyond space-time that some refer to as “non-local.”

 Non-local is a zone, dimension, or whatever, in which time appears to be non-existent, a zone of reality that is instantaneously accessible on demand from within space-time.